Click here for a slideshow of Groumet Diners!

 HOW TO JOIN: Members sign up in August and September by contacting the

-coordinators or by attending the University Club Fall Luncheon on September 8, 2011.
-After September, if you are interested in becoming a Gourmet Club member, please call April or Carol to be put on the list for next year.
+coordinators or by attending the Fall Welcome Reception on September 10 or the University Club Fall Luncheon on September 12, 2013.
+After September, if you are interested in becoming a Gourmet Club member, please call Nancy or Harriet to be put on the list for next year.

-PLEASE NOTE: The opening dinner is on Sunday, September 11, but attendees must have replied to me by the luncheon on Sept 8 in order to attend.
-YOU CANNOT sign up at the Welcome Reception as it is AFTER the OPENING DINNER.
+PLEASE NOTE: The opening dinner is on Saturday, September 14, but attendees must have replied to me by the luncheon on Sept 12 in order to attend.
+YOU CAN sign up at the Welcome Reception on September 10.

 This group is for people who enjoy preparing and partaking in fine gourmet cuisine with a touch of fun and conversation.
 Members are divided into groups of four or five couples and meet in members' homes with everyone sharing in the preparation and cost of the meal.
 An Opening Get-Together and an End-of-Year party are held for the entire group.